schwart/Pull-Request-Writer/README.md

 Source branch: the branch that was most recently commited to.
 Target branch: either "master", "main" or blank if neither of them can be found in the list of branches.

+### Edits

+You can make edits in your default terminal editor (env var: `EDITOR`) when you're editing the PR description field.
+Just press `ctrl-e` and it'll launch the editor, save it and it'll return you to the form.

 ### Suggestions

 Both branch inputs support auto-complete.
 Start typing and you'll see a match appear, press `ctrl-e` to fill it.